alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

 7. Since errors are just values, you should always document the errors returned by your exported functions, be it sentinels or error types.
 A simple mention of "May return ErrValidation." in the Godoc comment for the function is usually enough.
 And when changing previously existing code, make sure to keep documentation updated: that's part of the job.

 8. When in doubt between using `%w` and `%v`, go with `%v`.
-It's easy to expose something later with `%w` than to hide it by moving to `%v`.
+It's easier to expose something later with `%w` than to hide it by moving to `%v`.
 Errors are part of the contract of your package, and it's always a good idea to make this contract as simple as possible.

 9. When writing code with multiple layers under your direct control, avoid just wrapping errors along the way.
 For example, if the `api` package uses the `backend` package that then uses the `store` package, the functions in the `api` package shouldn't be able to check for errors from the `store` using `errors.Is` or `errors.As`.
 Keeping this practice helps keep layers separate, and eases refactorings later on.